Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): is a sound approximation, a.k.a., borrow-checker for LLBC

-Up to line 4, \llbcs coincides with LLBC; we have local knowledge regarding variables in scope, and symbolic execution coincides with concrete execution.
-Line 5 is where the action happens: the caller invokes \li+choose+ without any knowledge of its definition; \llbcs is a modular analysis.
-The only information, from the type of \li+choose+, is that upon calling \li+choose+, the caller relinquishes ownership of the arguments (here, \li+px+ and \li+py+); in exchange, the caller obtains a new borrow (here, \li+pz+) whose region (also called lifetime) is the same as the one of the arguments (here, written $\rho$).
+\fi Up to line~\lnref{choose:env0}, \llbcs coincides with LLBC; we have local knowledge regarding variables in scope, and symbolic execution coincides with concrete execution.
+Line~\lnref{choose-call} is where the action happens: the caller invokes \li+choose+ without any knowledge of its definition; \llbcs is a modular analysis.
+The only information is from the type of \li+choose+, which states that upon calling \li+choose+, the caller relinquishes ownership of the arguments (here, $px$ and $py$); in exchange, the caller obtains a new borrow (here, $pz$).
+The region (also called lifetime) annotations, which state that the input and outputs borrow have the same lifetime \li+'a+, have to be understood as follows: for as long as the output borrow, i.e., $pz$, is alive, we have to consider that the input borrows are alive, i.e., that $x$ and $y$ are borrowed and thus not accessible.

 To account for this call, \llbcs uses several mechanisms.
-First, \li+pz+ points to a symbolic value, $\sigma$.
-Second, \li+px+ and \li+py+ now point to $\bot$, to account for the fact that they have been moved out (in practice, the Rust compiler inserts reborrows, that do appear in LLBC, but that we elide here for readability).
-Third, a new concept, denoted $A(\rho)$ (``the region abstraction of $\rho$''), encodes the relationship between \li+px+, \li+py+ and \li+pz+.
-Namely, $A(\rho)$ encodes both that the callee owns the arguments provided by the caller ($A(\rho)$ now borrows both \li+x+ and \li+y+), and that the caller owns a borrow that belongs to the region of the callee ($A(\rho)$ loans out $\ell_r$ to the caller).
-The content of the fresh region abstraction ($A(\rho)$) and the value assigned to \li+pz+ are derived from the signature of \li+choose+ (\Rule{E-Call-Symbolic}).
-We leave $\kw{inst\_sig}$ to the Appendix; suffices to say that, in order to instantiate a signature, one has to project the borrows inside each argument onto the region abstraction they belong to; dually, borrows within the output need to be associated to their corresponding region abstractions.
+First, $pz$ points to a symbolic value, $\sigma$.
+Second, $px$ and $py$ now point to $\bot$, to account for the fact that they have been moved out (in practice, the Rust compiler inserts reborrows that we elide here for readability).
+Third, for each lifetime, a fresh region $\rho$ is introduced together with $A(\rho)$ (``the region abstraction of $\rho$''), a device which encodes the relationship between the input and output values.
+Namely, $A(\rho)$ encodes both that the callee owns the arguments provided by the caller ($A(\rho)$ now borrows $x$ and $y$ through $\ell_x$ and $\ell_y$; the borrowed values are replaced with $\_$, because remembering them is not useful), and that the caller owns a borrow that belongs to the region of the callee ($A(\rho)$ loans out the value $\sigma$ to the caller, through $\ell_r$).
+The content of the fresh region abstraction ($A(\rho)$) and the value assigned to $pz$ are derived from the signature of \li+choose+ (\Rule{E-Call-Symbolic}).
+We leave $\kw{inst\_sig}$ to the \iflong Appendix; \fi \ifshort long version; \fi suffices to say that, in order to instantiate a signature, one has to project the borrows inside each argument (here, $\ell_x$ and $\ell_y$) onto the region abstraction they belong to; dually, borrows within the output (here, $\ell_r$) need to be associated to loans in their corresponding region abstractions.